NervesJP/docker-nerves/README.md

 ## Tips

+There are many types of Dockerfile instructions, but this repository is intended to provide only the smallest and most common features.
+Feel free to customize it for your convenience.
+If you have a proposal that may be useful in common, please suggest it in Issue or PR.

+This section follows some convinient ways to use the Docker environment for Nerves.
+Docker offers many features as [CLI options](https://docs.docker.com/engine/reference/commandline/docker/).

 ### Mount volumes on host

 Since a filesystem into Docker image will disappear when an image rebuild/execute, it is useful to mount a volume on host to keep files of Nerves project. `-v ${PWD}:/workspace` can mount current directory on host to Docker image.